 Our program facilitates and attracts expert researchers who seek to expand the scientific understanding and conservation of birds.
 Recognized nationally as a leader in the science of bird conservation, our team uses our conserved lands and collaborative conservation programs to study their impact on bird populations.
 Continue reading to see a list of research initiatives facilitated by Willistown Conservation Trust.

 Rushton Nature Keepers is the Trust’s youth program welcoming children ages 7-12 to not only explore the land and its wildlife but to also understand their connection to the natural world.
-Rushton Nature Keepers offers engaging lessons taught by experts in the field throughout the year, with monthly events covering three programmatic themes including Birds and Wildlife, Sustainable Farming, and Watersheds.
+Rushton Nature Keepers offers engaging lessons taught by experts in the field throughout the year, with monthly events covering four programmatic themes including Birds and Wildlife, Sustainable Farming, Watersheds, and Healthy Habitat.
 Learn more.

 Bird Box Program

 The thrills of bird box ownership are abundant, as the many participants in the Trust’s Bird Box Program discover each year.
 Through this program, homeowners in the Trust’s program area (greater Willistown) are able to advance bird conservation in their own yards by maintaining and monitoring bird boxes that are installed by a team of the Trust’s bird box experts.
 You, too, could help birds survive and thrive in Willistown’s open spaces by joining our bird box program.